andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_Preprocessing/07_AFNI_Checking_Preprocessing.rst

 .. note::

-  Later on when we discuss **scripting** the analysis, or automating it over all of the subjects in our dataset, we will simplify the directory tree by pruning it of unnecessary sub-directories.
+  Later on when we discuss **scripting** the analysis, or automating it over all of the subjects in our dataset, we will simplify the directory tree by pruning unnecessary sub-directories.

 This directory contains different versions of the images after each step of preprocessing.
 For example, the files that contain the string ``pb01`` (i.e., Processing Block 01), and the string ``tshift``, means that these images have been slice-time corrected using the 3dTshift command.